 The Inc Founders House kicked off with a meet and greet.
 It was cool to meet several entrepreneurs and was also given a pass for Fast Companies event, “the Fast Company Grill.”

-I saw that the Inc Founders House and the Fast Company Grill had back to back talks, networking events, and lunches/dinners planned so I did what is expected from a law firm CEO, I went back to the hotel to study and plan.
+I saw that the Inc Founders House and the Fast Company Grill had back-to-back talks, networking events, and lunches/dinners planned so I did what is expected from a legal industry CEO, I went back to the hotel to study and plan.

 Inc Magazine Event

 We started off the day with mimosas & breakfast tacos.
 I met a lawyer named Reda Hicks who was starting her own co-share space.
-I talked to her about the plan of my law firm to do an IPO.
+I talked to her about the plan of my legal tech company to do an IPO.

 Below is a list of 5 key takeaways: